06 September 2019

 Why do you need to have an IP strategy that is tailored to your business and commercial aspirations?
 In this article for Business & Innovation Magazine, we explain why an IP strategy is so important.

 Intellectual property (IP) is a business asset that can have substantial value and can be used to give you a competitive advantage, build brand recognition and a reputation for innovation, generate income or secure investment and… basically… grow.
 Is your IP strategy looking its best?

 An experienced patent attorney can usually help with at least some of these questions, and that is a good place to start.
 However, the simple fact is that your IP strategy may need to be considered from several different angles, using the right network of advisers.
-Mathys & Squire is able to provide a comprehensive and strategic IP management service through its sister company, Coller IP, whose experienced IP management specialists help organisations of all types to realise meaningful value from their intangible assets.
+Mathys & Squire is able to provide a comprehensive and strategic IP management service through its Mathys & Squire Consulting team, in which our experienced IP management specialists help organisations of all types to realise meaningful value from their intangible assets.

 This article was published in the September/October 2019 edition of Business & Innovation Magazine.

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.

 If you are interested in receiving quarterly newsletters relevant to our core sector groups - IT & engineering ('Inside Wires') and life sciences & chemistry ('Under the Microscope') - please select your preference(s) below: